Lextronix90/Lextronix90/README.md

+##Alexander // Lextronix Contracting##
 Experienced technician and operations specialist with a diverse multidisciplinary background in civilian and government sectors.

-##🧰 What I Do
+🧰 What I Do

-##🧠 Deep-dive research // Unconventional Applications
+🧠 Deep-dive research // Unconventional Applications

-##🛠️ Civilian Defense Research — Data Analytics for Defense

-##🤖 LLMs // Stable Diffusion // FOIA's
+🛠️ Civilian Defense Research — Data Analytics for Defense 🤖 LLMs // Stable Diffusion // FOIA's

-##🔍 Current Focus
-Building a modular digital research workflow Optimizing local AI models and tools for accessibility Designing tools for structured intelligence gathering